 How does behavior evolve?
 We're interested in the ecological factors that influence social behaviors and the physiological mechanisms that underlie those behaviors.
-Most of our work uses lizards in the genus Anolis, or anoles, but we're also beginning to explore the diversity of lizards that occur at our local field sites in south-central Texas.
-We use field observations, laboratory experiments, molecular genetics, neuroendocrine techniques, and comparative methodology to explore behavioral evolution.
+We study lizards in the genus Anolis (anoles), but we're also beginning to explore the diversity of lizards at our local field sites in south-central Texas.
+We use field observations, laboratory experiments, neuroendocrine techniques, and comparative methodology to explore behavioral evolution.

 Lab News - we've been busy!!

 January 2017 - We'll see you in New Orleans at the Society of Integrative and Comparative Biology meeting.
 Brittney and Michele are giving talks; Adam and Amy, Maria, Faith, Hannah, and Miguel are presenting posters!

 October 2016 - MicheleJohnson will be speaking at ScienceWriters 2016, the annual conference of the National Association of Science Writers.

 September 2016 - Five fifth grade classrooms in San Antonio now have green anole classroom pets!